Hugo Lindgren

 Hugo Lindgren is an American magazine and newspaper editor.
-He was the editor of The New York Times Magazine from 2010 to 2013 and the acting editor of The Hollywood Reporter.
+He was the editor of The New York Times Magazine from 2010 to December 2013 and acting editor of The Hollywood Reporter in 2014.
 He runs the production company Page 1 Productions with the filmmaker Mark Boal.

-In 2009 he coined the neologism "pessimism porn" to describe the alleged eschatological and survivalist thrill some people derive from reading about and preparing for the collapse of civil society from a global economic crisis.
+In 2009, he coined the neologism "pessimism porn" to describe the alleged eschatological and survivalist thrill some people derive from reading about and preparing for the collapse of civil society from a global economic crisis.

 Personal life

 Lindgren lives in New York City with his wife, writer Sarah Bernard, and his twin daughters.
 Lindgren attended Duke University.